imminfo/ymir/README.md

 You can use Ymir in two ways:

-- as a library in your project or

 - using pre-made scripts for the most common tasks - computation of generation probabilities (sometimes I call them "assembling probabilities", estimation of parameters of an immune receptor assembling model from the experimental data or generation of pre-selection immune receptor sequences.
 For this tasks you need to compile some source code, but don't worry!
 It's very easy, just look at the next subsection.
 After compiling, take a look at the `Examples / ready-to-use scripts` section where pre-made scripts are explained in details.

+- as an included library in your project.

 ### Compiling Ymir